-1.By way of derogation from point (a) of Article 5(3) of Directive 1999/31/EC, mercury waste may be temporarily stored in liquid form provided that the specific requirements for the temporary storage of mercury waste as laid down in Annexes I, II and III to that Directive are complied with and that such storage occurs in above-ground facilities dedicated to and equipped for the temporary storage of mercury waste.
+1.Mercury waste may be temporarily stored in liquid form provided that the specific requirements for the temporary storage of mercury waste pursuant to the provisions the Landfill Act 2002 are complied with and that such storage occurs in above-ground facilities dedicated to and equipped for the temporary storage of mercury waste.

-The derogation set out in the first subparagraph shall cease to apply as from 1 January 2023.
+The first subparagraph shall cease to apply as from 1 January 2023.

-- 2. The Commission is empowered to adopt delegated acts in accordance with Article 21 in order to amend this Regulation by extending the period allowed for temporary storage of mercury waste referred to in paragraph 1 of this Article by up to three years. - 3.
+- 2.The Minister may, by regulations, extend the period allowed for temporary storage of mercury waste referred to in paragraph 1 of this Article by up to three years. - 3.
 Prior to being permanently disposed of, mercury waste shall undergo conversion and, where intended to be disposed of in above-ground facilities, conversion and solidification.